safari12/smine/README.md

 ## Setup

 ### Email Notifications
-You must register an email account with a known SMTP provider like gmail and enable less secure apps access.
-After that put the email credentials to the config json file just like the following
+You must register an email account with a known SMTP provider like gmail, enable less secure apps access, and put the email credentials to the config json file just like the following

 ```json
 {